indeskyz/Leap-EventTicketing/README.md

 ---
 ## Development Notes

-* Ensure Redis is running if you plan to use it (currently unused but its set it to easily use it).
+* Ensure Redis is running
 * Swagger and seeding only ran in development.
 * CORS is limited to local development hosts --> update your URLs accordingly in Program.cs .